katharostech/docker-plugin_seaweedfs/README.md

 # SeaweedFS Docker Plugin

+> :warning: **Warning:** This project is not maintained and may not be properly functioning.
+PRs and forks are welcome, but there are no guarantees to the current state of this plugin or its effectiveness.
+You may be interested in checking out the @onaci fork: https://github.com/onaci/docker-plugin-seaweedfs.

 > **Note:** This plugin was forked from a [LizardFS Docker Plugin](https://github.com/kadimasolutions/docker-plugin_lizardfs) so there may still be references to LizardFS somewhere in here that I haven't found and replaced yet.

 A Docker volume driver plugin for mounting a [SeaweedFS](https://github.com/chrislusf/seaweedfs) filesystem.
 Allows you to transparently provide storage for your Docker containers using SeaweedFS.
 This plugin can be used in combination with the [SeaweedFS Docker Image](https://github.com/chrislusf/seaweedfs/tree/master/docker) to create a fully containerized, clustered storage solution for Docker Swarm.
 Documentation and development are still in progress.